International cell phone plans may not be your first thought when planning your vacation or business trip, however, they should be high on your list.

 According to the Pew Research Center, 72% of American adults own smartphones.
 That means the odds are that if you travel to another country, you've got a phone you want to take with you - and know it will work.

-All of the major cell phone plans offer options for using your phone abroad.
+All of the major mobile phone plans offer options for using your phone abroad.
 Each plan works a little differently, giving you choices for various budgets as well as data, calling, and texting needs.
-In the following guide, I'll give you an overview of the best international phone plans from the major providers.
+In the following guide, I'll give you an overview of the best international phone plans from the major cell phone providers.
+You'll find what the key considerations are when selecting international cell phone plans, the major provider international calling plans, information on global roaming, and more.

 How to Make Cheap International Calls - In This Guide